Business Strategy Hub

 6. Economic Uncertainty

-Even though, Nestlé’s sales were not drastically impacted during the pandemic due to panic buying catalyzed by recent events.
-The company’s revenue is still threatened by economic uncertainty and recession in the global markets.
-[11]
+Even though Nestlé’s sales were not drastically impacted during the pandemic due to panic buying catalyzed by recent events, the company’s revenue is still threatened by economic uncertainty and recession in the global markets.
+[10]

 7. Haunting Dark Past